testing-accessibility/workshop-semantics-html-aria/exercise5-what-is-aom/README.md

 makers use these community-grown standards approaches to inform what they build into their technologies.
 The AOM repo can be found here: https://github.com/WICG/aom

 As developers and technologists, it's helpful to know what is being discussed and on the horizon.
 It should also be understood that AOM is an experimental, future technology currently with limited use.
-Parts of the proposals have also met some valid resistance due to privacy concerns around event tracking of screen readers.

 View what can currently be used in Chrome, Firefox, or Safari: https://github.com/WICG/aom/blob/gh-pages/caniuse.md

+Some proposals are blocked by questions surrounding architectural features that allow detectability of Assistive Tech, such as virtual nodes for custom `<canvas>` accessibility and a cross-browser accessibility tree and associated JavaScript APIs.
+Here's an open issue to follow: https://github.com/w3ctag/design-principles/issues/293

 ## Enabling AOM in Chrome